 Most people do not usually associate this with vertigo, but research has found that the two are commonly found together.
 Nausea and dizziness that are prolonged can trigger a headache or migraine as well.

 Finding Natural Relief from Vertigo

 The symptoms accompanying vertigo listed above are really just a few out of many possibilities.
 Just about any condition mentioned can be slightly relieved by doing a few practical things.
 For more extensive relief, some turn to traditional methods while others seek natural remedies for their vertigo and subsequent ailments.
 One technique that shows promising results is upper cervical chiropractic care.

 The techniques used to coax the upper cervical spine back into alignment gently can help greatly with vertigo.
-Misalignment in that critical region of the spine can have adverse effects on the vestibular system, and other body systems that can manifest as vertigo, among other things.
+Misalignment in upper cervical spine or neck can have adverse effects on the vestibular system, and other body systems that can manifest as vertigo, among other things.
 The surprisingly small and quick adjustments made by an upper cervical chiropractor help align the top vertebrae to allow normal function to return.
 If you suspect you have vertigo, why not set up a consultation and see what benefits you can receive.